-1. Individual free minors should meet the following conditions:

-- The proposed courses should comprise at least 30 EC. - The proposed courses should form a coherent whole and should not have overlap with the major programme. - The proposed courses should be offered by a university. - The minor, as a whole, should reach third year BSc level. - Courses can only be part of a free minor if these have been taken during the time of registry for the current study programme. - No MSc level courses are allowed to be part of the free minor.
-An exception, to be decided by the Board of Examiners, can be made for minors composed of courses offered abroad, but only in case of an insufficient offer of English language BSc courses. - A request for an free minor containing courses from an existing thematic minor may be denied by the Board of Examiners.
-Participation in thematic minors is only possible via the regular, central application procedure.
+- 1. Individual free minors should meet the following conditions: - The proposed courses should comprise at least 30 EC. - The proposed courses should form a coherent whole and should not have overlap with the major programme. - The proposed courses should be offered by a university. - The minor, as a whole, should reach third year BSc level. - Courses can only be part of a free minor if these have been taken during the time of registry for the current study programme.